Crochet Everyday Cardigan Pattern and Video Tutorial

 💖 Bottom line

-A lightweight jacket with a natural drape and defined elastic edges, ideal for wearing open over T-shirts or dresses.
+A lightweight jacket with a natural drape and defined elastic edges, ideal for wearing open over t-shirts or dresses.